dtemir/fellowship-prediction/README.md

 2. Read [BentoML Start Guide](https://docs.bentoml.org/en/latest/quickstart.html) to learn more about the files.
 3. Improve the BentoML Interface to provide our users with a more accurate score.
 4. Create the BentoML prediction service with `python bento_packer.py` and commit the saved class from `bentoml get IrisClassifier:latest --print-location --quiet`.

+_Alternatively:_ Reach out to one of the [Project Contributors](https://github.com/dtemir/fellowship-prediction/graphs/contributors) for questions.

 ## License